 Search Strategy #4: Cast a Wide Net

 If you are not sure where else to look for data, you might try using Google Dataset Search.
-Although it is still in Beta, it can be an effective way to locate datasets hosted in thousands of repositories on the Web.
+Although it is still relatively new, it can be an effective way to locate datasets hosted in thousands of repositories on the Web.
 The sources listed on the Free Publicly Available Data page might also be a good place to search.